Tanzman/Tanzman/README.md

 - 👋 Hi, I’m @Tanzman
-- 👀 I’m interested in coding, music production,new midia
+- 👀 I’m interested in coding, music production,new media
-- 🌱 I’m currently learning pythn,javasript
+- 🌱 I’m currently learning python,javasript
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me :tanzhong2007@gmail.com

 <!---
 Tanzman/Tanzman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.